 If you use Google Ads, you know Google is pushing Conversions in GA4 as best practice.
 Turn it on in Google Analytics 4 and disable your Google Ads conversions/UA Goals, or you will be double-counting conversions and overbidding!
 Migrate your remarketing lists from Google Ads to GA4 as soon as possible and disable them in Ads.

-Let go of any fears you have of Google Analytics 4!
-Our team of WSI Certified Digital Marketing Consultants will help you every step of the way, whether it’s setting up Google Analytics 4 or customizing reports.
-Reach out today, and we will work with you to help you conquer GA4.
+Let go of any fears you have about Google Analytics 4!
+Our team of WSI Certified Digital Marketing Consultants will help you every step of the way, whether setting up Google Analytics 4 or customizing reports.
+For more information on the common GA4 mistakes or for assistance in conquering this tool, reach out to us today.